wangziqi2013/wangziqi2013.github.io/_posts/2018-03-07-EasyHTM-eager-lazy-htm.markdown

 As the last step, upon receiving the reply from a sharer, the requestor also sends back its operation to the sharer.
 The sharer needs to add the requestor to a "killer list" if their operations conflict.

-When a processor is about to commit, it first locks its read/write set to avoid new dependencies forming while performing pre-commit locking.
-All transactional load/store notifications (i.e. txAccess) are replied with txTryLater
+When a processor is about to commit, it first locks its read/write set to avoid forming new dependencies while invalidating conflicting txns.
+All transactional load/store notifications (i.e. txAccess) are replied with txTryLater.
+Then, for each conflicting procrssors in its conflicting list, the processor sends an abort message, and wait for the acknowledgement.
+On the other side, if a processor receives an abort message, it first checks whether the sender is in its killer list.
+If not, then the abort message is simply ignored.
+This check is to ensure that we do not abort txns that just happen to run on the same processor but does not have any conflict with the committing txn.

+After the first stage of commit